Wuvist/lcpc/lcpc.typ

 In order to create more holistic view of living cost of a economy, the proposed indicator is a curve: Living Cost Pressure Curve.

-= Living Cost Pressue Curve - LCPC
+= Living Cost Pressure Curve - LCPC

-== Basic Formula
+== LCP - Formula

 Indicators like CPI and EIU's WCOL are essentially a weighted sum of living cost.
-In order to capture living cost pressued faced by consumer, it not enough to just consider living cost metrics.
-Living cost must be used to againt values like income to represent pressure faced.
-The proposed formula for Living Cost Pressue - LCP is:
+In order to capture living cost pressure faced by consumer, it not enough to just consider living cost metrics.
+Living cost must be used to against values like income to represent pressure faced.
+The proposed formula for Living Cost Pressure - LCP is:

 $ L C P = (sum "Expenditure")/(sum "Income") $

+The expenditure and income mentioned above are referring to the average household monthly expenditure of all form and average monthly income from all source.

 Benefit of:
-- No weitage conversion is needed, just using norminal numbers
+- No weighted conversion is needed, just using nominal dollar values numbers and sum up
   - If we want to evaluate an impact of certain price change, like fresh food price shock
   - We will need to look into composition of the "Overall expenditure".
-But again, no weightage conversion is needed, we just need to calculated the nomail dollar changes.
+But again, no weighted conversion is needed, we just need to calculated the nominal dollar changes.
 - Denoted In local currency, robust to currency fluctuations
-- Is log tranform needed?
+- [TBA] Is log transformation needed?
 No?

 It reflects an individual or a household's cash flow status, which reflects pressure of living cost.

+=== Expenditures

+The focus here should be a household's cash flow, thus expenditures like imputed rental of owner-occupied accommodation should not be included.

+=== Income

+Income include from all source that effects household's cash flow, typical example will be salary.

+Unrealized profit from stock investment or increased valuation of assets should not be included.

-== Forming curve
+== LCP Curve

-In order to provide a holistic view of living cost pressure in a society, its not enough to calculate a the expenditure & income of a "Representive Consumer/household".
+In order to provide a holistic view of living cost pressure of a society, its not enough to calculate a `LCP` of a "Representative Consumer/household".

+LCP must be segmented, and LCP of different groups and construct a curve.
+This will show how live cost pressure are distributed among a society.

+LCPC should be segmented using different ways.
+The most natural way will be segmented with income level.
+But using income level may have both pros and cons.
+We will exam constructing LCPC by income level and by type of dwelling using Singapore's data.

-= Singapore's data
+= Examining LCPC with Singapore's data

-== Household Expenditure Survey
+Government agencies like Singapore Statistic Department provides comprehensive data of Singapore society.
+Thus making constructing of LCPC for Singapore easy.

-Singapore Statistic Department conducts Quinquennial Household Expenditure Survey[ref TBA] staring from 2007.
+In terms of household expenditures and income, Singapore conducts conducts quinquennial Household Expenditure Survey[ref TBA] HES staring from 2007.

+Three national wide HES has been conducted:
+- HES 2007/08
+- HES 2012/13
+- HES 2017/18

+Reports for HES 2022/23 is not yet released at the moment of writing of this paper.

+[TBA] Why trust HES's data?

+The official report of HES is very comprehensive, containing analysis of Singapore household's expenditures & incomes.
+It also shows comparisons of expenditures & incomes by different segmentation, including income level, type of dwelling, etc.

+Nonetheless, LCP by taking the ratio of household expenditure over income, indicating living cost pressure would serve a complement to this report.
+And the LCPC also reveal "hidden characteristics" of Singapore household.

-== Segmentation
+== Segmentation by income level

-=== By income groups

-It shows:
+#image("data/LCPC_income.png")

+Quick finding from LCPC:
+- LCP decreases as income level increases
+- LCPC shift downward from 07/08 to 17/18
+  - All group faces lesser pressure
+- 21th-40th group's LCP drop most significantly
+- 81th-100th group's LCP didn't shift much
+- 1st-20th group's LCP increase from 12/13 to 17/18, indicating this group by face large pressure.

+However, the data of 1st-20th group deserve more careful examination:
+- LCP is higher than 1, meaning expenditure exceed income

+And, we can't jump to the conclusion that "Singapore's Poor struggles with household deficit".

-Issue: 30%+ of household in bottom 20% income segments are sole household of 65+
+In fact, within this group, 30%+ of household sole household of age 65+[ref TBA] members.

-Retired elderly may have no income, but potentially high saving.
+LCP failed to represent living cost pressure of retired elderly, as they may not relying on income for living, but may rely on saving.

+This is a issue when we segmented by income level, it may not be relevant for retired group.

+In fact, HES report indicates that about 10% of 1st-20th income group living in condo/landed property and have expenditures for domestic helpers, indicating people with low monthly income may not be poor.

 === By dwelling

+Segmentation by type of dwelling on the other hand, may be better representing wealthiness of a household.

+[TBA] regression income with dwelling etc etc

+This is also the metric used by Singapore government when consider provide many subsidies to household.

+[TBA] Subsidies given during covid period.

+Type of dwelling in Singapore are typically segmented into:
 - HDB 1 & 2 Room
 - HDB 3 Room
 - HDB 4 Room